Back to Resources

 QuickBooks Integration:

-• Problematic: Housecall Pro (users report sync issues) according to Method, Service Autopilot (Desktop only)
+• Problematic: Jobber (unreliable sync, data inconsistencies), Housecall Pro (Essentials+ only), Service Autopilot (Desktop only)

 Which tool is best for which type of pool business